 Dry tooling is rock climbing with ice tools and crampons instead of rock shoes and fingers.
-By hooking picks and points on tiny rock edges we can scratch our way up impossibly smooth faces.
+By hooking picks and points on tiny rock edges we scratch up impossibly smooth faces.
 Dry tooling is part of mixed climbing, where both rock and ice are being climbed at the same time.
-Mixed climbing is standard procedure for getting up high and technical mountains, such as the steep Alaska Range faces.
-Dry tooling has also become a sport in itself, where climbers hit the crags--like Pivot Point--before any ice forms.
+Mixed climbing is standard procedure for getting up high and technical mountains, like on the steep Alaska Range faces.
+Dry tooling has also become a sport in itself, where climbers hit the crags before ice forms.
 In some areas people climb bolted dry tool routes.

 North Slope tower climber Cody Arnold matches hands on one tool so he can keep traversing while using one solid edge.
 His second tool is hooked on his shoulder.
 When the tool pops he'll fly into the old-growth devils club forest.

 Cathy near a no-hands rest on the original Jay Rowe traverse.

 Jay Rowe, the godfather of modern Seward Highway dry tool bouldering demonstrates his talent.